Neurodermatitis Cream: Why Organic Alternatives Can Soothe Your Skin Sustainably

 - Higher costs than conventional alternatives

-Important herbal active ingredients for atopic dermatitis
+Important herbal active ingredients for neurodermatitis

 Creams vs. ointments vs. lotions – choosing the right consistency